Bdartlon/Bdartlon.github.io/README.md

 # Temporary public github for the HB.js VSCode Extension
+Soon this repository will be relocated to https://github.com/BroadcomMFD/hbjs-vscode-extension
 # HB.js

 <!-- We can generalize this overview as more functionality is added -->